Katz Global Research Practicum

 • Download the application questions HERE.

-• By November 5 -Students notified of selection status
+• By November 3 - Students notified of selection status

-• November 10 and November 11 - Panther Program Agreement Meetings (Must Attend ONE)
+• November 8 - Panther Program Agreement Meeting (Required)

-• Following Panther Program Agreement Meeting signed agreement is due as well as $500 deposit toward program price.
-This appears as a credit towards your spring semester PittPay balance.
+• The deposit will appear as a credit towards your spring semester PittPay balance.

 Special registration procedures apply.
 Selected students will be enrolled in the course by their academic advisor.
 Students are unable to enroll themselves in this program.